graasp/graasp/README.md

 Then you can open the folder in the dev-container by using the command palette <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>P</kbd>, and typing `Open Folder in Container`.

 This will create 3 containers :
-- app : Node.js backend of Graasp
+- `app` : Node.js backend of Graasp
-- db : PostgreSQL database used by the backend
+- `db` : PostgreSQL database used by the backend
-- redis : Redis instance to enable websockets
+- `redis` : Redis instance to enable websockets

 Then run the following command to install the required npm packages.
-Note : this is required because bcrypt use native libraires and it is not currently possible to directly install deps from the container.
+Note : this is required because `bcrypt` use native libraires and it is not currently possible to directly install deps from the container.

 `npm install bcrypt`

-# Local Installation
+### Local Installation

 First a running and accessible instance of PostgreSQL is required.

 To enable websockets capabilities, it is required to have a running instance of [Redis](https://redis.io).

-First open the folder locally and run the following command to install the required npm packages.
+Then open the folder locally and run the following command to install the required npm packages.

 `npm install`

-# Database creation
+### Database creation

 Before running the application you'll need to install the PostgreSQL database.

-Then you'll need to execute the content of the `db-schema.sql`.
+You'll need to create the necessary tables.
+The SQL commands are available in `db-schema.sql`.

 Install the corresponding schema if you are using any fo the following plugins :